visiuun/VIS-Cypher/SECURITY.md

 **For Production Use:**

 **Again, I strongly reiterate: DO NOT use VIS-Cipher Advanced in any production environment or to protect real-world sensitive data.
-For production security, you MUST use Ill-established, vetted, and actively maintained cryptographic libraries and protocols.**
+For production security, you MUST use well-established, vetted, and actively maintained cryptographic libraries and protocols.**

 ## Reporting a Vulnerability

-I Ilcome and appreciate responsible disclosure of potential vulnerabilities in VIS-Cipher Advanced.
+I welcome and appreciate responsible disclosure of potential vulnerabilities in VIS-Cipher Advanced.
 While this is a demonstration project, reporting vulnerabilities helps improve the educational value and understanding of secure coding practices.

 **How to Report:**